train-engine/TrainEngine/README.md

-  install         Install packaged program to desktop (debug mode by default) run             Build and run executable (debug mode by default) copyassets      Copy assets to executable directory for selected platform and configuration clean           Clean build and bin directories (all platforms) cleanassets     Clean assets from executable directories (all platforms) format          Run clang-format on source code doc             Generate documentation with Doxygen help            Print this information printvars       Print Makefile variables for debugging
+  install         Install packaged program to desktop (debug mode by default) run             Build and run executable (debug mode by default) copyassets      Copy assets to executable directory for selected platform and configuration cleanassets     Clean assets from executable directories (all platforms) clean           Clean build and bin directories (all platforms) compdb          Generate JSON compilation database (compile_commands.json) format          Format source code using clang-format lint            Lint source code using clang-tidy lintfix         Lint and fix source code using clang-tidy docs            Generate documentation with Doxygen help            Print this information printvars       Print Makefile variables for debugging